 Cardiomyopathy can cause heart failure.
 This doesn't always happen, but can be caused by any type of cardiomyopathy.
-Often, treatment for cardiomyopathy involves reducing the likelihood of heart failure developing, or controlling and reversing symptoms.
+Medication treatment for cardiomyopathy, such as ACE inhibitors, can help slow down the onset or development of heart failure.

 What are the symptoms of heart failure?
 Sometimes symptoms may come on slowly over time (called chronic heart failure) or they can develop quickly (called acute heart failure).